apache/camel-website/content/blog/2020/12/Camel-kafka-connector-070-Whatsnew/index.md

 In the [camel-kafka-connector-examples repository](https://github.com/apache/camel-kafka-connector-examples/tree/master/aws2-s3/aws2-s3-move-bucket-to-bucket) we provided a little example based on 0.7.0 SNAPSHOT version.

+### Json marshal/unmarshal present by default in each connector

+We added `camel-jackson` in each connector so that is possible to use `json-jackson` marshal/unmarshal out of the box.

 ### New Archetypes

 We added two new archetypes: